nicnacnic/restreamer-dashboard/README.md

 - Full monitoring tab with all OBS stats and Twitch feed
 - Password-protected controls including start/stop streaming and recording
 - NodeCG integration including timer and run control
+- Support for both Twitch and RTMP streams
 - Support for HTTPS and password authentication

 ## Requirements